SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A registrable domain name consists of a single label plus a public suffix.
 A registrable domain name is so called because it is or at one point would have been registrable

+In the past, the www hostname was popular, since webservers might have had many different application-level services and thus there was a desire to enforce separation between them.

 ######### linux hostnames

 Linux has three hostnames, static, transient, and pretty.
 The pretty hostname can be pretty much anything
 The static hostname is used for programmatic purposes, the transient hostname is used as a fallback.
 While the pretty hostname can be pretty much anything, static and transient hostname are limited to 64 characters.

+the `hostname` command shows the hostname, which is the same for DNS, NIS and YP.

 ######## hotlinks, deeplinks